 (A) In General.
-The court may order service of the notice of adoption proceeding by posting or publication if:
+The court may order service of notice by posting or publication if:

 (i) a person, whose identity is known, cannot be found after diligent efforts; or

 (ii) the person is unknown and the reporting agency is not able to identify the person.